Finding Camelot

 A Balanced Approach to Independence

-Our philosophy is rooted in the idea that true independence comes from structured opportunities for growth rather than sudden or forced self-reliance.
+Our philosophy is rooted in the idea that true independence and autonomy comes from structured opportunities for growth rather than sudden or forced self-reliance.
 We achieve this through:

 • Gradual Responsibility Progression – Members and dependents take on increasing responsibilities based on their abilities and readiness.